Edith Minturn Stokes: Philanthropy and artistic muse

 Peter Marié accumulated a collection of watercolor-on-ivory miniatures of society beauties, and she was one of those he selected.
 These are now on display at the New-York Historical Society Museum.

 John Singer Sargent’s portrait Mr. and Mrs. I. N. Phelps Stokes is on display in the American Wing of the Metropolitan Museum of Art.

 Personal life

 On 25 August 1895, at Pointe-á-Pic, Quebec, she married Isaac Newton Phelps Stokes (1867-1944).

 The couple had no biological children, but in 1908 adopted a 3 year old girl, Helen, a daughter of Raj Lieutenant Colonel Maldion Byron Bicknell and his wife Mildred Bax-Ironside, who did not want to raise children in India, where they were stationed.
-Helen married twice, first in 1928 to Edwin Katte Merrill, and had two daughters and two sons.
+Helen married twice, first in 1928 to Edwin Katte Merrill, a lumber speculator from Bangor, Maine, and had two daughters and two sons.
 Her second husband was Donald Bush.
 Helen died in 2004.

-Edith suffered from a series of strokes in late life, and died on June 12, 1937 in her home at 953 Fifth Avenue, New York City.
+Edith suffered from a series of strokes in late life, and died on June 12, 1937, in her home at 953 Fifth Avenue, New York City.